reguv760/mmd-site2/README.md

 ## Notes for MMD site
+1. Must install Node v14+ and Gatsbyl-CLI to v4.x
+    - Site is outdated due to new changes in NodeJS V17+
+    - Site currently builds with
+        a.
+NodeJS 14.21.2
+        b.
+Gatsby-CLI 4.25

-1. Github Repo is linked to Netlify
+2. Github Repo is linked to Netlify

    - Used by dev for testing local and server deployment.

-2. NodeJS v16+ issues
+3. NodeJS v16+ issues

     - node-sass 4.x.x is incompatible; revert to NodeJS v14+
     - NODE_OPTIONS = "--openssl-legacy-provider" due to breaking changes in NodeJS V17+
       a.
 Add .env.development with "NODE_OPTIONS=--openssl-legacy-provider".
 Implement this variable into Gatsby's Dev or Production Environment when building.
 Refer to: [https://dev.to/steeeeeph/how-to-implement-env-variables-in-gatsby-and-react-252d](Implement dotenv)